wangziqi2013/wangziqi2013.github.io/_posts/2019-01-02-Txn-Chopping.markdown

 of Ti conflicts with another instance.
 The algorithm runs in a bottom-up manner described as follows: First, transaction Ti is chopped such that each read/write operation is an individual piece.
 We do not chop any other transaction, and consider them as an entire piece.
 Then, the SC-graph between Ti pieces and other transactions are drawn.
 In the next stage, the algorithm merges pieces of Ti such that no cycle can exist.
+The merge process runs iteratively.
+The algorithm searchs connected components between Ti pieces and other transactions in which at least two pieces in Ti are involved.
+For each of the connected component found, all pieces in Ti are merged (if they are merge-able), such that no S-edge exist.
+The merging step erases all SC-cycles, because there is no S-edge (if there is one then that is a connected component).
+The algorhtm terminates if no such components can be found.
+The same process is run for every transaction without using existing choppings of transactions that have already been processed.
+It is proved in the paper that the chopping is actually optimal